What type of content do you primarily create?

 Learn more: Using ChatGPT data analysis to interpret charts & diagrams

-What’s this?
-ChatGPT image recognition
+Understanding ChatGPT image recognition capabilities

-ChatGPT image input certainly isn’t the first AI image recognition program.
+ChatGPT image input certainly isn't the first AI image recognition program.
 In fact, they have a fairly long history.
 In 2010 (basically the stone age in AI time scales), there was Google Goggles, an image recognition mobile app.
 Despite being a relic, it had some decidedly impressive features: the ability to recognize and translate text, and find similar images using a reverse image search.
+Unlike ChatGPT's image analysis, Google Goggles was primarily designed for searching rather than understanding image content.

 And it's pretty accurate.
 When I first asked it to identify a lunch, it easily figured out I was eating clam chowder in a bread bowl.